IBM-Bluemix-Docs/java/microprofile-metrics.md

 ```
 {: codeblock}

-With that in place, every time the createPortfolio JAX-RS method gets called, the counter will be incremented.
-We can invoke the `GET /metrics` URI to see both jvm (classloading, heap, and garbage collection statistics) and application-defined metrics.
-The `GET /metrics/application` URI will return only application-defined metrics.
-We can hit this REST GET API via the curl CLI, using the assigned port (32388 in this example):
+With that in place, the counter is incremented every time the `createPortfolio` JAX-RS method is called.

+You can invoke the `GET /metrics` URI to see both JVM (class loading, heap, and garbage collection statistics) and application-defined metrics.
+The `GET /metrics/application` URI returns application-defined metrics only.

+You can access the REST GET API through the curl CLI by using the assigned port (32388 in this example):

 ```
 Johns-MacBook-Pro-8:StockTrader jalcorn$ curl http://9.42.2.107:32388/metrics/application